DataDog/hiring-engineers/answers.md

 ![image](images/59.png?raw=true "59")

-I then accessed it again on the endpoint and I could logs appear on the service
+I then accessed it again on the endpoint and I could see logs appear on the service

 ![image](images/60.png?raw=true "60")